LIMITS ARE ONLY

 Q. Does your PLAN involve modern game theory?

 A. Our PLAN recognizes the mechanics of the stock market includes three major player groups with overlapping and competing interests.
 All three player groups participate in the primary market, but only two of these player groups participate in the secondary market.
 This distinction is important.
 Both specialty markets are integral to the stock market as a whole.
 The three player groups engaged in the primary market fall outside the initial game theory model.
-Initially, game theory addressed “two-person zero-sum games, in which a participant's gains or losses are exactly balanced by the losses and gains of the other participant.” (
+Initially, game theory addressed “two-person zero-sum games, in which a participant's gains or losses are exactly balanced by the losses and gains of the other participant.”
+(Wikipedia

-the overlap's beneficiary) are capitalized.
+Our PLAN recognizes the secondary market is a symmetrical zero-sum game.
+In addition, our PLAN recognizes the primary market is the sole beneficiary of an asymmetrical overlap of these specialty markets.
+We consider the stock market to be the backbone of capitalism, because it is how public corporations (the overlap's beneficiary) are capitalized.
 Game theorists have been advancing the understanding of modern game theory for many decades.
 Further research is necessary to determine if modern game theoreticians have identified and/or posed a remedy for the injurious impact this asymmetry has caused our economic system.
 Wikipedia discusses the general topic below.

 “Game theory is the study of mathematical models of strategic interactions.
 It has applications in many fields of social science, and is used extensively in economics, logic, systems science and computer science.
 In the 1950s, it was extended to the study of non-zero-sum games and was eventually applied to a wide range of behavioral relations.
 It is now an umbrella term for the science of rational decision making in humans, animals, and computers.